-Below are telltale signs that indicate the need for a new roof.
+Below are the facts of warning signs you need a new roof.

 1. Roof age